Web Analytics Made Easy - Statcounter

 3. Italian olive oil - a true tast of Italy

-When thinking about what to buy in Italy, Italian olive oil is always at the top of our list.
-Famous for its quality and flavour, it’s a treat that lets you bring a little piece of Italy home.
-We love seeking out small shops that produce their own oil — handcrafted with care and tradition.
+Renowned for its quality and flavour, it’s an easy way to bring a little piece of Italy home.
+We love finding small producers who craft their oil with care and tradition.

 4. Authentic Italian cookies worth bringing home